VETERAN-OWNED BUSINESS

 3mm single pane glass0.951.05

-BEFORE you base your choice on the best insulation, keep reading!
-You may not need those thick panels because you are living in a mild-ish climate.
-In addition to insulation, there are other affects that thicker panels have.
+BEFORE you base your choice of polycarbonate panels solely on the best insulation, keep reading!
+You may not need the thickest polycarbonate panels if you live in a mild climate.
+Plus, thicker panels have other effects on your greenhouse besides insulation, not all of which may be desired.

-The thickness of Polycarbonate affects the light transmission, heat preservation, and conductivity, as well as UV-protection and sometimes light diffusion.
-These are are all features which made polycarbonate a top choice for greenhouse covering.
+Besides insulation, the thickness of polycarbonate also affects light transmission, heat retention, UV-protection, and light diffusion.
+These are all features which made polycarbonate a top choice for greenhouse covering, but there may be times that not all of these effects are desired.

-The level of UV-protection varies depending on the measurement of the sheets as well as the brand.
-Some manufacturers put the layer on one side and others started using it on both for fewer assembly problems.
+The level of integrated UV protection in the polycarbonate panels varies depending on the measurement of the sheets as well as the brand.
+Some manufacturers put the layer on one side while others apply it to both sides for better protection.

 Light transmission & diffusion

-Of course, the shape of the greenhouse and the width of the profiles also determine the amount of light your plants get.
+Of course, the shape and width of your greenhouse, as well as its location, also play a role in the amount of light your plants get.

 Stronger against wind, snow, and hail